Shiitake: Uses

 Fresh and dried shiitake have many uses in East and Southeast Asia.
 In Chinese cuisine, they are used in many dishes, including soups, braises, and stir-fried vegetable dishes such as Buddha's delight.
 In Japan, they are served in miso soup, used as the basis for a kind of vegetarian dashi, and as an ingredient in many steamed and simmered dishes.

 Two prized varieties are produced in cooler temperatures.
 One high-grade variety is called dōnggū (冬菇) (literally "winter mushroom") in Chinese, or (冬子, donko) in Japanese.
 The most highly prized variety is called huāgū (花菇) (literally "flower mushroom") in Chinese, due to the flower-like pattern of cracks in the cap.

 Nutrition

-In a 100 g reference serving, raw shiitake mushrooms provide 141 kJ of food energy and are 90% water, 7% carbohydrates, 2% protein and less than 1% fat.
-Raw shiitake mushrooms contain moderate levels of some dietary minerals.
+Raw shiitake mushrooms are 90% water, 7% carbohydrates, 2% protein, and contain less than 1% fat (table).
+In a reference amount of 100 g, raw shiitake mushrooms provide 34 calories of food energy, and are a source of several B vitamins and some dietary minerals (table).

-Like all mushrooms, shiitakes produce vitamin D2 upon exposure of their internal ergosterol to ultraviolet B (UVB) rays from sunlight or broadband UVB fluorescent tubes.
+Like all mushrooms, shiitakes produce vitamin D_{2} upon exposure of their internal ergosterol to ultraviolet B (UVB) rays from sunlight or broadband UVB fluorescent tubes.